"Am I allowed to take this e-learning course?"

-As a long-standing fan of Alison Green’s AskAManager website (dedicated to all sorts of workplace issues, from lunch-stealing colleagues to holding awkward conversations about performance), I was interested to spot an email from a reader the other day entitled ‘Is it really okay to use my company’s e-learning portals?’ (question #5 at the link).
+As a long-standing fan of Alison Green’s AskAManager website (dedicated to all sorts of workplace issues, from lunch-stealing colleagues to holding awkward conversations about performance), I was interested to spot an email from a reader the other day entitled ‘Is it really okay to use my company’s e-learning portals?’ (see question #5).

 Make it clear who your LMS is for

 Some organisations only make e-learning available to learners in certain job roles, or only certain types of learner can take certain types of learning.

 For instance, a retail organisation may create e-learning aimed primarily at managers, who may spend more time on computers and mobile devices during their working hours than shop assistants, or a firm may offer cultural awareness training only for those employees in roles that involve dealing with customers from other countries.

 In these cases, it makes perfect sense to clarify who the training is for.
 This may be done in your overarching communications about the LMS, or added as a note on the page prior to enrolling for each course.

 Create audiences for each course

 Another option is to filter learners into different audiences, each of which sees only the training that is relevant to them.
 For instance, everyone working in a hospitality company may see general health and safety training, but only staff working in the restaurant will see the food safety training.

 In Totara Learn, these audiences can be static (preset and not changing) or dynamic (changing over time).
 This way, nobody needs to worry that they’re accidentally stumbling across content not intended for them - everyone can feel confident that everything available to them when they login is ready for them to use.